 Dog Wardens and other law enforcement officers are required by law to designate dogs within their jurisdiction as nuisance, dangerous or vicious if they have reasonable cause to believe they meet the definitions.

 Subject to 955.11(a)(3)(b), nuisance dog means a dog that without provocation and while off the premises of its owner, keeper, or harborer has chased or approached a person in either a menacing fashion or an apparent attitude of attack or has attempted to bite or otherwise endanger any person.

 Subject to 955.11(a)(1)(b), dangerous dog means a dog that, without provocation, has done any of the following:

 (i) caused injury, other than killing or serious injury, to any person

 (iii) been the subject of a third or subsequent violation of division (c) of section 955.22 of the revised code

 Subject to 955.11(a)(6)(b), vicious dog means a dog that, without provocation, has killed or caused serious injury to any person.

-Owners, keepers or harborers of dogs designated as dangerous or vicious are subject to stricter confinement requirements, liability insurance if determined by a Judge for dangerous dogs and mandatory for vicious dogs, dangerous dog registration requirements in addition to the regular dog license and other requirements.
-The dangerous dog requirements form below outlines the requirements for owning dangerous and vicious dogs.
-The dangerous dog registration form explains the process to obtain the annual dangerous dog license as well as additional requirements.
+Owners, keepers or harborers of dogs designated as dangerous or vicious are subject to stricter confinement requirements, liability insurance if determined by a judge for dangerous dogs and mandatory for vicious dogs, dangerous dog registration requirements in addition to the regular dog license and other requirements.